RobotOptimist/macivor/content/blog/nuxt-offline-first-tutorial.md

 npm install @nuxtjs/auth
 ```

-And, if you haven't already, make sure to install axios:
+And, if you haven't already, make sure to install Axios:

 ```
 npm intall @nuxtjs/axios